A Local Success Story

 By: Katie LeClair

-Heather Desjardins started her career plan with a clear path.
+Heather Desjardins started down her career path with a clear plan.
 She studied to be an educator and knew she wanted to work with gifted students.
 That was until everything changed.

 Heather entered the workforce and early on could see children falling through the cracks.
 Students that needed additional support in the classroom were being marginalized; they were going through school undiagnosed and forced to cope.
 The reality was, they were struggling with learning disabilities and required accommodations.
 She was drawn to these kids and, so, she pivoted.